 Songwriting is a skill in and of its self, apart from rapping.
 And there are a lot of techniques that go into it as well.
-But within this article, I’m going to discuss what I believe to be one of the most difficult parts about writing rap songs and I’ll provide with you some insight on how to get past it.
+But within this article, I’m going to discuss what I believe to be one of the most difficult parts about writing rap songs and I’ll provide you with some insight on how to get past it.

 A lot of us rappers put a tremendous amount of unnecessary pressure on ourselves when it comes to songwriting.
 Even though it’s typically just us, by ourselves, in a room working on music.
 We allow our psyche to be flooded with all these questions and doubts such as…

 - Is this song going to be dope?